ryandperry/Alternate-Career-Planner/data_collection/data_entry_instructions.md

 Start with the single classes that are listed in the utrack *Add each class (and honors version) to the course table with the same course ID

-When you reach a collection of more than 1 courses (we're calling them buckets), add the collection as a new bucket to the bucket table
+When you reach a collection of more than 1 courses (we're calling them buckets), add the collection as a new bucket to the bucket table.

-Link your major to the bucket by listing the major and bucket together in your major-specific table Ignore VolCore (general education) requirements
+Link your major to the bucket by listing the major and bucket together in your major-specific table.

+Ignore VolCore (general education) requirements
 *if you aren't sure if something is general education (vol core) or specific to tickle engineering, add it anyway